jrishabh731/LILA_GAMES/README.md

 5. With this approach, we can have almost realtime data(based on TTL value) and avoid frequent queries.
 6. Ex: If we have TTL of 60 sec then for an area code, we will be hitting DB 1 request/1min.

-Scaling and High Performance:
+Scaling and High Performance(Serving millions of users):
 1. AsyncIO is used for IO from cache(Redis) and DB(PostgresSQL).
+IO call will be concurrent and performance is improved.
+2. Using cache we have reduced Read query load on DB and already computed results are served to users.
+Based on business requirements, the expiry time for results(30 secs) can be decided depending on consistency of counts.
+Ex: For an area code, 2 query/1 min = 2 * 1 * 60 * 24 = 2880 queries/day will be executed given every 30 sec a get request is received for an areacode.
-2. Using orchestartor like Kubernetes, Docker-swarm the api_server service with Nginx can be used to scale across multiple machines.
+3. Using orchestartor like Kubernetes, Docker-swarm the api_server service with Nginx can be used to scale across multiple machines.

 Assumption:
 1. LOGIN and LOGOUT events will be sent to the service.
+2. Results of GET API will have 30 sec delay.

 Schema Design:
 1. Table for storing all events: